jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

    - Load the Iris dataset from `sklearn.datasets`.
    - Perform PCA, plot the explained variance (scree plot) and a scatterplot of the first two principal components.

-> **Want to go further?**
+*Want to go further?*
-> - Try using Scipy's `curve_fit` to fit a curve to noisy data.
+- Try using Scipy's `curve_fit` to fit a curve to noisy data.
-> - Write a function that computes the variance and standard deviation *by hand* (no NumPy).
+- Write a function that computes the variance and standard deviation *by hand* (no NumPy).

 ---

-> **Next steps:**
+*Next steps:*
-> - Keep practicing!
+- Keep practicing!
 Math is a skill—use it regularly and it will become second nature.
-> - Ready to move on?
+- Ready to move on?
 Check out the next lesson for practical machine learning.

 ---